 In many ways, initiating a divorce is the most difficult part of the process.

-When filing for divorce or when served with divorce papers by your spouse, many people feel vulnerable, depressed, and overwhelmed.
+When filing for a dissolution of marriage in Miami-Dade, or when served with divorce papers by your spouse, many people feel vulnerable, depressed, and overwhelmed.
 The prospect of a legal dispute with one’s own spouse can be difficult to face.
-The goal of the family law attorneys at Orshan, Spann & Fernandez-Mesa is to help make every stage of the legal process as comprehensible and approachable as possible.
+The goal of the legal team at Orshan, Spann & Fernandez-Mesa is to help make every stage of the legal process as comprehensible and approachable as possible.

-The more information that is available to your lawyers, the better the analysis of your situation and outcome of the divorce or dissolution is likely to be.
+The more information that is available to your lawyers, the better the analysis of your situation and outcome of the divorce or dissolution of marriage is likely to be.